-Arthur H. Penn (41) Chief Operating Officer.
+Arthur H. Penn (42) President and Chief Operating Officer of Apollo Investment Corporation and a managing partner of Apollo Investment Management.
 Mr. Penn joined Apollo in April 2003 as a partner with a focus on Apollo s debt-oriented activities.
-Mr. Penn is a managing partner of Apollo Investment Management and the Apollo Distressed Investment Fund, L.P.
+Mr. Penn was elected President of Apollo Investment in February 2006 and is a managing partner and co-founder of Apollo Investment Management and the Apollo Value Investment Fund, L.P.
+He was elected President of Apollo Investment in February 2006.
 Mr. Penn served as Global Head of Leveraged Finance at UBS Warburg LLC (now UBS Securities LLC) from 1999 through 2001.
 Previously, Mr. Penn was Global Head of Fixed Income Capital Markets for BT Securities and BT Alex Brown Incorporated from 1994 to 1999.
 From 1992 to 1994, Mr. Penn served as Head of High Yield Capital Markets at Lehman Brothers.
+Mr. Penn has served on Apollo Investment Management s investment committee since Apollo Investment began operations.